How to Teach Your Clients to Create Their Own Meal Plans

 What is a Meal Planning Guide?

 Meal planning guides are designed to empower the client to do their own meal planning.
-They can be used to attract new clients, increase their success and keep them engaged.
-You can use meal planning guides with clients one-on-one, group programs, workshops, and more.
+You can use them to attract new clients, increase their success and keep them engaged.
+Meal planning guides with clients one-on-one, group programs, workshops, and more.

 A meal planning guide includes three key components: